 The Yazidis are an amazing, unusual, beautiful ethnic group—not to mention one of the oldest and most persecuted in the Middle East.

-Most recently, they were targeted for extinction by ISIS.
+In 2014, they were targeted for extinction by ISIS.

 Over the centuries, repeated genocides have dwindled their numbers down to an estimated 600,000, with the largest group living in northern Iraq.
 Small populations also exist across Syria, Turkey, Iran, Azerbaijan, and there are diaspora communities in Europe and North America.